 - The estimated population of the Okarito kiwi bird species is only about 600 individuals.

-- The population of southern brown kiwi is estimated as about 7,000 individuals.
+- The population of southern brown kiwi is estimated at 7,000 individuals.

 - The population of North Island brown kiwi birds was calculated as about 8,000 individuals in 2008.